Schallabajzr/Pehmis-Sofle-Case-Bigger-USB/README.md

 - Moved usb port holes and made more space inside to fit a socketed regular pro micro instead of elite-c.
 - Changed to "tray mount" style to allow use with a normal plate from a sofle kit instead of a printed one.
 - Removed rgbled-strip channels on the bottom.
 Depending on the size of your strips you might still be able to fit some under the pcb.
 - Added holes for nuts to avoid screwing the bottom into bare plastic.
-You probably want to glue these into place to make assebly easier.
+You probably want to glue these into place to make assembly easier.
 - Modified knob to work with raised case and plum style encoder shaft.
 - Enlarged reset button holes
 - Enlarged rubber bumpon pads to fit 8mm bumpons.